MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/better-wp-security/readme.txt

 8. Automated vulnerability patching with Patchstack (Pro)

 == Changelog ==

+= 9.0.3 =
+* Bug Fix: Remove an extra folder containing duplicate plugin files

+= 9.0.2 =
+* Bug Fix: Adding missing dist files to SVN

+= 9.0.1 =
+* Security: Don't disclose the login URL when using Hide Backend on a site with comments enabled and comment registration required.
+Thanks to Naveen Muthusamy for disclosing this issue.
+* Hardening: Check for the promote_user capability when using Privilege Escalation in addition to edit_user.
+* Tweak: Remove the iThemes Security is now Solid Security banner from admin-facing email notifications.
+* Bug Fix: Prevent the User Security page from crashing when "Show Avatars" is disabled in the WordPress discussion settings.
+* Bug Fix: Fix some filters on the User Security page not working as expected.
+* Bug Fix: Fix spacing on the Two-Factor form when backup methods are enabled.
+* Bug Fix: Fix fatal error when there is an error retrieving Patchstack license information.
+* Bug Fix: Styling issues on WordPress 6.4.

 = 9.0.0 =
 * New: iThemes Security is now Solid Security!
 Learn More: https://go.solidwp.com/security-welcome-to-solidwp